Diego de Villalba y Toledo

-Diego de Villalba y Toledo, marqués de Campo, señor de la Villa de Santacruz de Pinares was a Spanish general of artillery and colonial governor in America.
+Diego de Villalba y Toledo, marqués de Campo, señor de la Villa de Santacruz de Pinares (Ávila, c.
+1610 – Sevilla, c.
+1680) was a Spanish general of artillery and colonial governor in America.
 From 1667 to 1671 he was governor of New Kingdom of Granada – Nuevo Reino de Granada – (greater Colombia), then part of the Viceroyalty of Peru.

+Biography

 Villalba y Toledo was a knight of the Order of Santiago and majordomo of Juan José of Austria, son of Spanish King Philip IV.
-From 1647 to 1653 Villalba was governor of Cuba.
+He fought against the Catalan Revolt and was seriously injured during the Siege of Lleida (1644).

+From 1647 to 1653 Villalba was Governor of Cuba.
+During his governorship, he organized an expedition of three ships to successfully dislodge pirates who had been in possession of the island of Roatán for nine years.
+He also raised, at his own expense, a company of infantry to relieve the Presidio of La Florida, which was threatened by rebellious Indians.
+In 1649 he had to confront a yellow fever epidemic that ravaged the island of Cuba.

+In 1654, he was suspended from his governorship, and on his return voyage to the Kingdoms of Spain, he suffered a shipwreck and an attack by the English, who took him prisoner to England.
+Only after some time, he was able to return to Madrid.

 In 1667 he became governor of Nuevo Reino de Granada (New Granada).
-During his administration the Grand Bridge over the Bogotá River was completed, and also a bridge over the Río Gualí at Honda.
+During his administration the Grand Bridge over the Bogotá River was completed, and also a bridge over the Gualí River at Honda.
 These were constructed by Indigenous labor.
 He traveled to Cartagena de Indias to inspect its defenses after the English pirate Henry Morgan attacked the Castle of San Felipe in 1668.
 At the same time, there were reports that the French also planned a landing in New Granada.

 Because of a shortage of coinage in New Granada, Villalba ordered the silver bars be melted down to make coins of one quarter and one half real.

 There was a variety of complaints to the Crown against Villalba's administration, and Bishop Melchor Liñán y Cisneros was appointed visitador (inspector) to investigate them.
 The bishop ordered that Villalba be arrested and confined in Villa de Leiva.
 There were 70 charges against him, and he was convicted of robbing the dead.
 On 2 June 1671, Liñán y Cisneros replaced him on a temporary basis as governor and captain general of New Granada.
 Liñán y Cisneros later became viceroy of Peru.

 Villalba y Toledo died in Seville.